 For me, personally, Willie Nelson said it best: “I want to be on the road again, to see things I’ve never seen before, and may never see again.”

 Sherill’s story is really inspiring.
-While more and more people are learning you can travel at any age (the amount of “older” travelers that email me has exploded in the last year), there’s still too many that think you can’t but I hope interviews like this change some minds (so consider sharing it!).
-Sherill also has a blog set up and you can follow her adventures by clicking here!
+While more and more people are learning you can travel at any age, the amount of “older” travelers that email me has exploded in the last year.
+Too many people think that you can’t travel when you’re older.
+I hope interviews like this change that!

 Become the Next Success Story